ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 **Motivation and Productivity**

-- I admit that I was complacent for a while after securing an internship at Lyft, for which I deeply regretted.
+- I felt somewhat complacent for a while after landing an internship offer from Lyft, and I deeply regretted it.
 It turned out that **nothing is forever**.
 Our goals and expectations are constantly changing, so we need to constantly seek ways to improve or even reinvent ourselves.

 - If there's a contest (or anything competitive), and you're still hesitating to participate. then you'd better not do it.
 Remember, your competitors are **100% all in**, devoting everything they have to it, so you are bound to lose unless you can beat them from a higher dimension.